 Genome analysis of bats and fish

-The Max Planck Institute of Molecular Cell Biology and Genetics and in particular its bioinformatics researchers at the Center for Systems Biology Dresden (CSBD) is involved in the sequencing, assembly and annotation of the initial Phase I genomes of the VGP project with a focus on bats and fish.
+The Max Planck Institute of Molecular Cell Biology and Genetics and in particular its bioinformatics researchers at the Center for Systems Biology Dresden (CSBD) are involved in the sequencing, assembly, and annotation of the initial Phase I genomes of the VGP project with a focus on bats and fish.
 The Dresden scientists are part of the DRESDEN-concept Genome Center (DCGC) and have special expertise in using various long-read sequencing and long-range scaffolding technologies.
 The Dresden hub, led by Eugene Myers has contributed two genomes of the 15 released genomes: the greater horseshoe bat (Rhinolophus ferrumequinum) and the flier cichlid fish (Archocentrus centrarchus).
 In the future, about ten to 20 percent of the VGP species are expected to be sequenced in Dresden.
 Eugene Myers, director at the Dresden Max Planck Institute and founder of the CSBD says, “The advances in long-read sequencing is revolutionizing DNA sequencing.
 After a ten-year hiatus, this trend inspired me to return to genome assembly as I believe it implies that we will ultimately be able to produce near-perfect genome reconstructions.
 I think this capability is going to dramatically alter the landscape of genomics.”

 In addition to the VGP, the Max Planck Institute of Molecular Cell Biology and Genetics and the CSBD are actively engaged in synergistic international sequencing projects.
 The Bat1K project has the goal of sequencing all 1,300 bat species, many of which live unusually long or have near-perfect immune systems.
 Six bat genomes will be released in the near future, and another 25 species are being prepared to study aging, immunity, and vocal-learning in collaboration with the Bat1K consortium, which includes partners Sonja Vernes from the Max Planck Institute for Psycholinguistics in the Netherlands and Emma Teeling of the University College Dublin, UK.
-Another project is the Euro-Fish project, which aims to sequence almost all 600 species of fish swimming in European fresh waters.
+Another project is the Euro-Fish project, which aims to sequence almost all 600 species of fish swimming in European freshwaters.
 One of our main collaborators is Axel Meyer of the University of Konstanz.
 The Max Planck Society is funding the initial genomes from these synergistic projects.
-All the genomes will be sequenced to the high quality standard set by the VGP and will be placed in the Genome Ark repository, where one day all 66,000 vertebrates will be recorded.
+All the genomes will be sequenced to the high-quality standard set by the VGP and will be placed in the Genome Ark repository, where one day all 66,000 vertebrates will be recorded.

 The 15 new genomes